timwasson/PHP-Podcast-Creator/README.md

 - Multilanguage support;
 - Web upload of audio/video episodes;
 - Web mp3 streaming player;
+- Easy FTP support for episodes too large to upload via HTTP;

 In an effort to streamline the original Generator, I removed categories, archives, freebox, the default themes, and several other components.
-I removed the reliance on prototype/scriptaculous and replaced that functionality with jQuery(via CDN).
+I removed the reliance on prototype/scriptaculous and replaced that functionality with jQuery (via CDN).
 I improved error checking, and implemented Twitter Bootstrap (also via CDN) as the main theme for easy customization.

 I swapped out the web player with jPlayer for yummy HTML5 audio and video.
-I implement FontAwesome (also via CDN) for quick and easy icons.
+I implemented FontAwesome (also via CDN) for quick and easy icons.
 I removed a lot of clutter and cleaned up the files to make additions and modifications easier.
 I updated the RTE.

 ## Installation Instructions
 Upload all the files to your server.
 Create a directory called "media" in the root directory.
 Give the root directory, media and images folders all a CHMOD of 755.